Anki How-To Guide

 What is Anki?

 Anki is a flashcard app that has gotten me through all of undergrad, through all of vet school, and more recently is helping me get through my pathology residency!
 It has a sciencey backing and stuff, for maximum learning.
-It is also the program that all of our pathology flashcards are designed for!

 Where do I get it?